hit-mse/SoftwareReuse/README.md

 3. Open http://localhost:4200 in your browser.
 (Recommended to use Chrome.)

 ### Note:
 Currently the create user functionallity is not added.
-In order to log in use one of the following accounts:
+In order to log in use one of the following accounts: <br />

-Username: testuser
+Username: testuser <br />
-Password: test
+Password: test <br />

-Username: oscar
+Username: oscar <br />
-Password: test
+Password: test <br />

 ## How to use?
 1. Provide your credentials and sign in.